-In which pose, Buddha’s right hand reaches approaching the ground, and his middle finger touch the ground symbolizing the moment of his enlightenment.
+In which pose, Buddha’s right-hand reaches approaches the ground, and his middle finger touches the ground symbolizing the moment of his enlightenment.

 According to the legend, while Buddha was meditating under a Bodhi tree, he was said to be harangued by the demon Mara.
 Even after the continuous initiatives of mara, Buddha did not resist leaving his meditation.
 In that meantime, Buddha called to the earth goddess to witness his enlightenment by touching the earth.

 The story also stated that the goddess responded to Lord Buddha by sending a flood to wash away Mara and allow Buddha to complete his spiritual journey.

 The park is free to visit and is open 24 hours.
 If visitors are so inclined, they may plant a tree in the park in honour of a special occasion or in memory of a loved one.
 The cost is modest, $3-$4, and the park will nurture it to maturity.

 It would take 3-4 hours to reach Buddha peace park from Bhaktapur Durbar Square if you tend to walk over there.
 Otherwise, it would take approximately 30-40 min to reach by bus or any other private vehicles.